 “If I get caught, I’m so gonna rat on you…!”

 The G-Class made some last slow turns, then came to a stop.
 Gabriel helped her out and delivered her from the hood.
+Denise blinked.
 They had parked at the end of a back alley, broadened into the loading zone for a metalworking shop.
-Given the light, the temperature and the quality of the air, Denise reckoned it was shortly after dawn.
+Given the light, the temperature and the quality of the air, she reckoned it was shortly after dawn.
 At the alley’s entrance, shielded away by the car, she could see a main street slowly coming to life.
 All of a sudden the whole plan, theoretically during discussion, became overwhelming.

 “Please don’t make me.”